 - Program fees: From $485 for two weeks.
 Fees include airport pick-up, orientation, accommodation, meals and 24/7 in-country support

 Both students and skilled medical professionals have the opportunity to experience a new working environment and the Vietnamese culture, while developing their global medical perspective as medical volunteer in Vietnam. .
 Volunteers provide support to an orthopedic and rehabilitation hospital, working alongside local doctors and nurses in the areas of physiotherapy, occupational therapy and speech therapy.
 Here, volunteers work with children and adults who suffer from cerebral palsy, down syndrome, congenital motor system deformity and other disabilities.
 Qualified volunteers may join this project but should not expect to be able to treat patients as local regulations prevent volunteers from providing unsupervised hands-on care to patients.

 The medical placement was the perfect combination of challenging, rewarding and eye-opening.
 I continue to be inspired by all the hard-working staff and medical team at the hospital, who do so much but with so little.
 Amazing!
 Phuong Dinh (IVHQ Volunteer in Ho Chi Minh, Vietnam)

 Want to learn more about IVHQ’s full range of Medical and Healthcare volunteer abroad projects?
 Discover all your options for a medical mission trip.

-How do I apply for a medical mission trip?
+How to apply for a medical mission trip

 - Browse our medical mission opportunities and choose a date, destination and medical volunteer program you’d like to join.